 Scratch by itself is great for learning.
 In making Scratch a better teaching tool, Itch does a great job of supporting student learning.
 Viewed simply as a management tool, Itch helps teachers integrate coding and computational thinking into the classroom effectively.
 It's easy to create a meaningful sequence of learning and to assess student progress.

-Most importantly, though, Itch can support teachers who are trying to learn new skills themselves.
+Most important, though, Itch can support teachers who are trying to learn new skills themselves.
 Not many people in the classroom had the opportunity to learn to code, but more and more are being asked to teach it.
-Itch makes it possible for teachers who are learning to code themselves to support their students more effectively (and, why not, to learn alongside them).
+Itch makes it possible for teachers who are learning to code themselves to support their students more effectively (and -- why not? -- to learn alongside them).